 Analyzes the various forms of classroom organization, behavior management, and communication skills appropriate for managing the spectrum of students with exceptionalities.
 Supervised experience required.

-ESE 514: Transition: Teaching Social, Personal and Work Skills to Students with Exceptionalities (3)
+ESE 514: Transition: Teaching Interpersonal and Post-Secondary Life Skills

 Evaluates special needs of students with exceptionalities in the areas of employability skills, career awareness and transition planning for adult living.
 Field experience required.